Overview: What is Digital Twin Technology?

 These examples of “digital twins” might not be what comes to mind when we talk about the technology, but they’re widespread uses nonetheless.
 That said, sometimes it can be difficult to discern when companies are using digital twin principles and when they aren’t, often because it’s not always clear when they’re doing so due to what they advertise and what gets covered in the media.

-It's the Little Things, Too
+Digital Twin Can Do the Little Things, Too

 Even though digital twin’s definition is simple, implementing a successful digital twin strategy is anything but.
 This is because, in most digital twin offerings, companies need a vast repertoire of expert personnel, infrastructure (you have to gather and store all that data somewhere!), and software tools all working in harmony in order to create the circular data loop that defines digital twin.
 This requires time, effort, resources, and planning – as such, organizations usually utilize digital twin on their biggest, most lucrative projects to ensure they get them right.